popespredectiveanalytics/Data-Visualization-Project/README.md

 # Data-Visualization-Project
-This is an example of a data visualization projectr that I have done in the past.
+This is an example of a data visualization project that I have done in the past.

  Data Visualization
 #